Leadership Overview

 Intermountain Centers has 4 executives leading key functions including strategy, finance, human resources, and medical operations.

-Driven by a commitment to community well-being, Intermountain Centers provides integrated health care services across Arizona, focusing on mental health, autism/ABA, substance use treatment, and supportive housing to enhance the quality of life for at-risk individuals and families.
+Driven by a commitment to community well-being, Intermountain Centers provides integrated health care services across Arizona, focusing on mental health, autism/ABA, substance use treatment, and supportive housing for at-risk individuals and families.

-Driven by a commitment to community well-being, Intermountain Centers provides integrated health care services across Arizona, focusing on mental health, autism/ABA, substance use treatment, and supportive housing to enhance the quality of life for at-risk individuals and families.
+Driven by a commitment to community well-being, Intermountain Centers provides integrated health care services across Arizona, focusing on mental health, autism/ABA, substance use treatment, and supportive housing for at-risk individuals and families.

 Leadership Roles at Intermountain Centers